Tran-Steven/MultiPlaylist/README.md

 [MultiPlaylist](https://github.com/Tran-Steven/MultiPlaylist/)

-MultiPlaylist is a website application that combines playlists or videos from different websites and puts them in one centralized playlist.
+MultiPlaylist is a website application that combines videos from different websites and puts them in one centralized playlist.

 The list of websites supported as of now are: